-There’s nothing worse than paying full price for something, only to find it on sale a week later!
+Have you ever paid full price for something, only to catch it on sale a week later?

 To help prevent this heartbreak, we’ve combined all the major clearances and sales dates throughout the year.
 We hope this will be a tool that can save you money all year round.

 Below is the infographic that shows everything in an overview.
-Below that we go through each month and explain exactly what you can expect to be on sale – and why.
-Some of the tips are self-explanatory (like seasonal clearance sales).
-For those that aren’t we’ve linked to a reputable source.
+We’ll go through each month and explain exactly what you can expect to be on sale – and why.
+Some of the tips are self-explanatory (like seasonal clearance sales), and for those that aren’t, we’ve linked out to a reputable source.

 - Clearance sales happen around 2 months into any season.
 For example, spring roughly starts in March, so expect spring clearances in May.